BIRDSOpenSource/BIRDSRP-OBC/README.md

 # BIRDSRP-OBC
- Documentation for the Solar Panel files of the BIRDSX Satellite.
+ Documentation for the ON BOARD COMPUTER AND GENERAL COMMAND AND DATA HANDLING files of the BIRDS-RP Satellite.

 ## About the BIRDS-RP Program: